About Peach Bowl

 Welcome to the Peach Bowl Championship Website!

 The Peach Bowl Championship is held annually on the Tuesday night following the end of the dual meet seasons for each swim league.
-Approximately 450 swimmers come together to compete in 68 events, and to earn bragging rights for the title of Gloucester County Swim Champions.
+Approximately 450 swimmers come together to compete in 68 events and earn bragging rights for the title of Gloucester County Swim Champions.
 Beyond an athletic competition, this event is an opportunity for the communities to come together to support and cheer for each other.
-Many parents, relatives and friends join in the spirit of this championship meet, generating a crowd of around 1000 spectators.
+Many parents, relatives and friends join in the spirit of this championship meet, generating a crowd of around 600-800 spectators.